nstrauss/format-symphony-user/README.md

 - phone_number - Expected phone number format is (555)555-5555.
 Changes to spaces only.

 # symphony.conf Configurable Fields
 `/config/symphony.conf` is configurable for static values which are the same across every user record (.USER_. formatted), input and ouput filenames, and SFTP.
+The idea is that no interaction with the script code is necessary to configure values.

-Not all data fields are included which can be used in user creation as documented by SirsiDynix.
-These are the fields found to be useful.
+Not all data fields are included which can be defined in user creation as documented by SirsiDynix.
+These are the fields I found to be useful.
 In most cases additional fields aren't necessary.

-Under filenames settings csv_name is the CSV `format_symphony_user.py` looks for in the same folder it exists.
-This should be set to a standard value, probably whatever the ouput of the filename from your SIS is. ascii_name is the resulting converted ASCII user records filename.
+Under filenames settings, csv_name is the CSV `format_symphony_user.py` looks for in the same folder it exists.
+This should be set to a standard value, probably whatever the ouput of the filename is from your SIS. ascii_name is the resulting converted ASCII user records filename.
 Again this is a standard name so that Symphony's scheduled load user report can target the same file path.

 SFTP credentials, server address, and port are in most cases provided by SirsiDynix support when hosted.
 These will be different for on premise environments.